rbamb/ENRE-marker/README.md

 | fid does not exist | 4002 | no such fid |
 | manually added entity has already exist | 4003 | already exist | ```index: Array<number>``` |

-> Error code `4003` indicates that the manually added entity has already discorved by **comparison tools**, NOT by **other users**.
-This allows multiple users submit the same manually discorved entity.
+> Error code `4003` indicates that the manually added entity has already discovered by **comparison tools**, NOT by **other users**.
+This allows multiple users submit the same manually discovered entity.

-> If errors occured, server should return the index of those error-causing `entityUserResult` (starts from 0) in extra.
+> If errors occurred, server should return the index of those error-causing `entityUserResult` (starts from 0) in extra.

 #### `POST /project/<pid: number>/relation?fid=<fid: number>`